MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

    *  Shortcut Desc
    *  other properties

-*  The coordinates where the context menu was requested in relation to the upper left corner of the webview bounds.
+*  The **coordinates** where the context menu was requested.
+The coordinates are defined in relation to the upper left corner of the WebView2 control.  <!-- control bounds. -->

-*  A selection object that will include the kind of context selected, and the appropriate context menu parameter data.
+*  A **selection object** that will include the kind of context selected, and the appropriate context menu parameter data.

-Your app then can do a combination of the following:
+When your app receives the `CoreWebView2ContextMenuRequested` event, then can do a combination of the following:

 *  Add or remove entries to the default context menu that's provided by the WebView2 control.